-We mainly distribute unit-linked products through Allianz Bank Financial Advisors S.p.A. ("Allianz Bank") in Italy.
-In addition, a small number of Private Insurance portfolio bond products, unit-linked products and a long-term care product are sold through other non-Allianz channels in Italy.
-We are also exposed to mortality risk through the features of certain of our products.
+We mainly distribute unit-linked products through Allianz Bank Financial Advisors SpA. ("Allianz Bank") in Italy.
+In addition, a small number of Private Insurance portfolio bond products, unit-linked products and a long-term care products are sold through other non-Allianz channels in Italy.
+We are exposed to mortality risk through the features of certain products.